suznanimra774-coder/CuratedCuisine/README.md

-# CuratedCuisine — Frontend-Only Food Ordering Website
+# CuratedCuisine — Online Food Delivery Web Application

-CuratedCuisine is a responsive food discovery and ordering frontend built entirely with **HTML5, CSS3 and vanilla JavaScript**.
+CuratedCuisine is a responsive food discovery and ordering frontend built entirely with HTML5, CSS3 and vanilla JavaScript.

 ## Features
 - Responsive home page and restaurant discovery